 If you find yourself feeling anxious, it may be your body and your processes.
 Your physiology is trying to help you cope with your current situation and make decisions.
 Anxiety is completely natural, though it can be uncomfortable and worrisome.
 It can also affect your physical health.

-Taking Control of Your Stress
+Taking control of Your Stress

 At its heart, anxiety is anxiety; it is the way in which anxiety presents itself that varies.
-Between genders, anxiety often has a common feel even though men and women may show different signs when anxiety presents itself in their lives.
+Between genders, anxiety often has a common feel even though men and women may show different signs when the anxiety presents itself in their lives.

 Time to ourselves has become a rare and precious thing, and any downtime whatsoever is often used to make up for a lack elsewhere instead of treating ourselves to a break from the speed and intensity of our lives.